 You’ll probably start your trip with a planned route but be sure to take an old-style printed map of Namibia for backup just in case you end up in a remote area where modern navigation tools don’t work.

 Another good idea is to download the Namibian map on your phone (Google maps app).
-It works brilliantly and it is sometimes difficult to believe how accurate all the roads are listed, even in the most remote parts.
+It works brilliantly and it is sometimes difficult to believe how accurate all the roads are listed, even in the most remote parts of Africa.

 Google maps work offline absolutely flawlessly.